krzychb/toit-samples/climate-tft/README.md

   ]
 ```

 To add the text to the display we first need to define some initial parameters like the text orientation on the display, font color and font alignment.
-This information is assigned to variable `sans_context` in the first line of the code below.
+This information is assigned to the variable `sans_context` in the first line of the code below.
 Please note the text is aligned right using `--alignment=TEXT_TEXTURE_ALIGN_RIGHT`.
-Such alignment has been already reflected on the layout drawing above where location of the text is measured from the end of the text.
-Using previously defined context we can then add couple of lines of text formatted for showing measured parameters of temperature, relative humidity and atmospheric pressure.
-The last line is adding some static text to personalize display.
+Such alignment has been already reflected in the layout drawing above where the location of the text is measured from the end of the text.
+Using previously defined context we can then add a couple of lines of text formatted for showing measured parameters of temperature, relative humidity and atmospheric pressure.
+The last line is adding some static text to personalize the display.

 ```python
   sans_context := tft.context --landscape --color=WHITE --font=sans